mxlodyk/Depression/README.md

-# Topic Modelling on Tweets from Depressed and Non-Depressed Users
+# Topic Exploration of Depression on Twitter

 ## Table of Contents
 - [Introduction](#introduction)